dennisn00/pyopenssl/README.rst

    :target: https://codecov.io/github/pyca/pyopenssl
    :alt: Test coverage

+**Note:** This fork of pyOpenSSL wraps additional functionality from OpenSSL.
+This requires my fork of the cryptography library (dennisn00/cryptography) to be installed in pip.
+I recommend

 **Note:** The Python Cryptographic Authority **strongly suggests** the use of `pyca/cryptography`_ where possible.
 If you are using pyOpenSSL for anything other than making a TLS connection **you should move to cryptography and drop your pyOpenSSL dependency**.